9 Tips for Getting Backlinks to Your Website

 4. Expert Round-ups

 The Internet has been the most powerful force in the democratization of knowledge.
-Every day, hundreds of millions of people turn to the worldwide web for answers.
+Every day, hundreds of millions of people turn to the World Wide Web for answers.
 You can tap into this huge need by creating a round-up post.
 This means getting a dozen or more experts to provide a concise, paragraph-long answer to a popular question (see an example here).
-One of the most popular types of round-up topics are those touching on industry trends for the coming year or decade.
+One of the most popular types of round-up topics is those touching on industry trends for the coming year or decade.

 The more the experts, the better—up to a point.
 The sweet spot is anywhere between 15 and 50 experts.
 Your biggest headache will be to get such a large number of industry experts sharing their opinion.
 To surmount this challenge, send out the invitation email to a much larger number of respondents than you want.
 So if your goal is to have 20 experts contribute, email 50 or more individuals.

 Your invitation email should state the question, the deadline by which they should respond, and, as an incentive, a commitment that you’ll include a link to their website.
 In turn, urge them to share the round-up post on their social media accounts if they like it.
 This will draw visitors to your website from the social media sphere some of whom may proceed to link back to your content on their own sites.